Disease Spread From Mice to Humans Through Droppings

 Symptoms of Hantavirus Infection

-- Fatigue, Fever, Nausea
+- Fatigue, fever, nausea

-- Severe Cases: Respiratory failure due to fluid buildup in the lungs
+- Severe cases: Respiratory failure due to fluid buildup in the lungs

-If not acted on quickly, Hantavirus can develop into HPS (hantavirus pulmonary syndrome).
+If not acted on quickly, Hantavirus can develop into HPS (Hantavirus Pulmonary Syndrome).
 This often fatal pulmonary disease is characterized by shortness of breath and respiratory failure.

 Unfortunately, there is no specific cure for a Hantavirus infection, aside from catching it as early as possible so that the patient can receive acute medical care.
-As far as prevention goes, the best course of action is to eliminate the threat before it gets to the point where it can cause issues.
+Regarding prevention, the best course of action is to eliminate the threat by limiting the chances of contact with rodents.

 How Long Does Hantavirus Live in Droppings?